Top 5 earthquake-resistant structures from around the world

 How do earthquakes happen?

-As an engineer, in order to make solving a problem easier, it's important to understand what it is.
-So, what exactly is an earthquake and how do they happen?
+As an engineer, to make solving a problem easier, it's essential to understand what it is.
+So, what exactly is an earthquake, and how do they happen?

 Everyone knows about the existence of tectonic plates and how they influence the movement of the Earth's crust.
 Earthquakes happen when these tectonic plates move or collide with each other and release large amounts of energy.
 This is measured using the Richter scale.

-The movement of these tectonic plates can generally be attributed to mantle convection, a phenomenon where warm mantle currents carry plates of lithosphere along like a conveyor belt.
-It may also be caused by the buoyant upwelling of the mantle at mid-ocean ridges.
+The movement of these tectonic plates can generally be attributed to mantle convection, a phenomenon where warm mantle currents carry lithosphere plates along like a conveyor belt.
+The buoyant upwelling of the mantle at mid-ocean ridges may also be to blame.
 In this case, gravity causes the higher plate at the ridge to push away the lithosphere that lies further from the ridge.
-Another cause may be slab pull; it's a phenomenon where the older, colder plates sink at subduction zones.
-Subsequently, the cooler sinking plate pulls the rest of the warmer plate along behind it.
+Another cause may be slab pull, where the older, colder plates sink at subduction zones.
+Subsequently, the cooler sinking plate pulls the rest of the warmer plate behind it.

 Professor Iain Stewart, a geologist from Plymouth University, explains how earthquakes happen and how they affect structures in this short clip.
 Knowing that waves radiate from the base of a structure throughout its whole body is essential in designing earthquake-resistant buildings.

 One of the main elements of any earthquake-resistant building is base isolation.
-Let's take a quick look at what exactly this is.
+Let's take a quick look at what precisely this is.

 What is base isolation?

-The so-called base isolation is a technique developed by engineers to prevent - or at least minimize - the damage to buildings when exposed to earthquakes.
-These kinds of systems are used all over the world and are most prevalent in New Zealand, India, Japan, Italy, and the United States.
+One way engineers save buildings during an earthquake is called base isolation, a technique to stop, or at the very least, reduce, damage to buildings caused by earthquakes.
+These systems are used worldwide and are most prevalent in New Zealand, India, Japan, Italy, and the United States.

-More traditional constructions, like fixed-base buildings, tend to be built directly onto the ground.
-While this is a sound practice for places that do not experience frequent earthquakes, it is highly advised against if not.
+Traditional constructions, like fixed-base buildings, tend to be built directly on the ground.
+While this is a sound practice for places that do not experience frequent earthquakes, it is highly advised against it if they do.

 When an earthquake hits, the ground (and the building attached to it) moves with the quake's motion, causing massive damage to the building.
-To counteract this, most earthquake-proof buildings are isolated from the ground in some manner.
+To counteract this, most earthquake-proof buildings are somehow isolated from the ground.

 This usually involves using flexible bearings or pads known as base isolators.
 These kinds of systems move during a quake, but they move to counteract the forces generated by the movement of the building.

-Base isolators work in a similar fashion to car suspension systems, which allow a vehicle to travel over rough ground by isolating the interior and absorbing the shock of uneven ground, without throwing the passengers inside around.
+Base isolators work similarly to car suspension systems, allowing a vehicle to travel over rough ground by isolating the interior and absorbing the shock of uneven ground without throwing the passengers around.

 According to the Science Learning Hub, "during an earthquake, a building can move around 11 in (300 mm) or more relative to the ground.
 Therefore, the use of base isolation also means there must be a way for movement during an earthquake to be accommodated.
 This usually means a "rattle space" or "moat" has to be put in place around the building so that the building doesn’t crash into something nearby.
 Building services such as water, sewerage, and electrical all need to be designed to accommodate this movement without being damaged."

-This means that taller buildings have a very real risk of overturning or toppling during earthquakes if they have base isolators installed.
+This means that taller buildings have a genuine risk of overturning or toppling during earthquakes if they have base isolators installed.
 For these kinds of buildings, other measures are required.

-Base isolators are also not suitable for some sites due to other geotechnical and geographical reasons.
+Base isolators are also unsuitable for some sites for other geotechnical and geographical reasons.
 For example, there may not be enough space to install them.